|

 totally cross-eyed, sticks his tongue out of his crazy

 mouth sometimes, and is meant for children.
-He's on the
+He was on an

-This site was thought up by the Product Group for (lots
+internet site (now offline).
+This site was thought up by the Product Group for (lots of) Meat and Eggs.

-This site wants to teach children that eating an enormous
+This site wanted to teach children that eating an enormous

 lot of meat will make you enormously strong.
 And how you